blue-marble/gridpath/doc/source/functionality.rst

-evolve over time: they try to answer the question of what resources to invest in among many options in order to meet system goals over time, i.e. what grid infrastructure is most cost-effective while ensuring that the system operates reliably while meeting policy targets.
+evolve over time: they try to answer the question of what resources to invest in among many options in order to meet system goals over time, i.e. what grid infrastructure is most cost-effective while ensuring that the system operates reliably and meeting policy targets.

 The capacity expansion model minimizes the overall system cost over some planning horizon, considering both capital costs (generators, transmission,